One of the most common questions we authors get:

 My fiancé asked what I wanted to do instead, and I said I wanted to write a book.
 He suggested I try writing something on the hour train commute to and from work, and I rolled my eyes.
 Real writers needed quiet and solitude and a dedicate writing desk, thought the pretentious snobby 22-year old.
 I didn’t write a single word.

 I’d move on to another job.
 It was a better fit in that it required me to use my brain a bit more and kept me busy.
 I didn’t think about writing.
 As much.
+I was also distracted by the not so little task of planning a wedding to my high school sweetheart.

 I bought a butt-load of books about novel-writing.
 I bought binders and notebooks and folders, and a brand new desk.
 Within three months, I had a very detailed outline and notes on a series about three sisters who inherited a Napa winery.